tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 date:   2021-05-09
 tags: patterns visitor double-dispatch
 section: content
+excerpt: The computation of a method call depends only on the receiver of the message.
+However, sometimes messages can depend on multiple Objects.
 ---

 I have been reading the book "Smalltalk Best Practice and Patterns", so I'm going to share some cool patterns in this blog.
 I shared this on Twitter: